 Over the years there has been many different names for Complex Regional Pain Syndrome (CRPS).
-Yet since the International Association for the Study of Pain (IASP) Consensus Conference in 1994 the old name of Reflex Sympathetic Dystrophy or RSD changed.
-This was to what almost all of us know it as, which is Complex Regional Pain Syndrome or CRPS.
-Hence RSD is now CRPS Type I or CRPS I.
+Yet since the International Association for the Study of Pain (IASP) Consensus Conference in 1994, the old name of Reflex Sympathetic Dystrophy or RSD has changed to what almost all of us know it as, Complex Regional Pain Syndrome or CRPS.
+Hence, RSD is now CRPS Type I or CRPS I.

 "CRPS is the current consensus-derived name, but historically it was called in different ways [Sudeck atrophy, causalgia, Reflex Sympathetic Dystrophy (RSD), algodystrophy, post-traumatic dystrophy, shoulder-hand syndrome] and with different names in different countries as well (79 names in Anglo-Saxon literature, 51 in German and 33 in French), proving the complexity and multifaceted aspects of this syndrome."